Harrisburg Senators Game Information and Starting Lineup at Bowie

 CAPITAL BEAT

-The Senators play the Bowie Baysox in game one of a four-game series at Prince George's Stadium.
-The Senators are 7-4 against the Baysox this season.
+The Senators play the Bowie Baysox in game two of a four-game series at Prince George's Stadium.
+The Senators are 7-5 against the Baysox this season.
 The teams meet again after the all-star break in Bowie.

-Friday night Aaron Barrett became the Senators all-time save leader with 41.
-He broke the tie he had with longtime Senator Zech Zinicola.
+The loss Thursday night to Bowie was their largest shutout loss since losing 14-0 at Portland 6/19/2012.

 The Sens scored 10 or more runs in back-to-back games against Richmond Monday and Tuesday for the first time since 4/7 & 4/8, 2016.